thunder413/DateTimeUtils/README.md

 #### timeStamp to Date object

-By default it will considere given timeStamp in milliseconds but in case you did retrieve the timeStamp from server with use seconds supply ``DateTimeUnits.SECONDS`` to tell the fonction about
+By default it will considere given timeStamp in milliseconds but in case you did retrieve the timeStamp from server wich usually will be in seconds supply ``DateTimeUnits.SECONDS`` to tell the fonction about

 ```java
 // Using milliseconds